 You can access all BACP competence frameworks and user guides on our website.

-Online and phone therapy (OPT) competence framework and user guide
+Online and phone therapy (OPT) competence framework, user guide and training curriculum

-A competence framework for delivering effective counselling and psychotherapy supervision
+A competence framework and training curriculum for delivering effective counselling and psychotherapy supervision practice and training

 A competence framework to recognise and support the roles of workplace counsellors and enhance professional standards